WeiHerng1504/Sudoku/README.md

 The input (left) to the program is checked for errors, and the output (right) is produced.
 The program will stop at this stage if any errors are detected.

+### Strategy
+Solving a sudoku involves application of several different strategies.
+This program implements the simplest of those strategies, which is sufficient to solve “Easy”-grade sudokus.
+In this strategy, each cell c should be considered in turn.
+The three sets that cell is a member of (found using array c2s[c]) should be examined, accumulating label counts from the (up to) 24 labeled cells in those three sets (found using array s2c[c]).
+Each of those labels is a number between 1 and 9.
+Hence, if there is only one of those nine possible numbers that does not yet occur anywhere in c’s three sets, then it must be the label for cell c.